-THE past two years has produced a rash of new breed record prices for bulls and registered females sold at auction.
+THE past 12 months has produced a number of new breed record prices for bulls and registered females sold at auction in Australia.

 In order to keep abreast of these breed milestones, Beef Central moderates this comprehensive list© of national breed record prices for bulls and females as a handy reader reference tool.

-What’s evident in the list is that while some breeds have recorded new highs in the past year or two, other breeds’ record prices were set 30 or more years ago.
+What’s evident in the list is that while some breeds have recorded new highs in the past year, other breeds’ record prices were set 30 or more years ago.

 Buyer confidence instilled by strong commercial cattle markets is clearly a factor in recent bull price record-setting.
-In addition to those records set in the past two years as cattle prices lifted dramatically, there is also a record-setting ‘cluster’ around the 2005-2007 period, when cattle prices were also rising sharply.
+In addition to those records set in the past three or four years as cattle prices lifted dramatically, there is also a record-setting ‘cluster’ around the 2005-2007 period, when cattle prices also rose sharply.
 Other breeds registered their current standing records as far back as 1980.

 While most attention focusses on bull values, we’ve also compiled a separate list for registered females sold at auction.
 It’s apparent, and somewhat logical, that quite a number of the female breed records were set at herd dispersals, with studmasters evidently reluctant to part with their truly elite breeding females unless dispersing their herds.